Grand Tour of Sicily – Taormina, Syracuse & Mount Etna

 Signature tour highlights

 - Take a guided tour of Palermo, Sicily's capital city with a gorgeous medieval and Baroque centre and Norman palace.
-(2025 only)

 - Discover the captivating frescoes and mosaics at Villa Romana del Casale in Piazza Armerina on a guided tour.